 Though originally a singer of other’s songs, Billy soon began composing his own material.
-This lead to a deal, in 1965, with the legendary Kama Sutra label.
+This led to a deal, in 1965, with the legendary Kama Sutra label.
 But fate, in the form of the military draft of the 1960s, intervened.
-While recording his first album, he was sent to Vietnam, where he served two years before returning home and to a radically changed world---and music industry.
+Less than two months after joining the label as a writer/artist he was drafted into the army and served in Vietnam from May 1966 to May 1967.
+Upon his return, Billy found himself struggling with a radically changed world---and music industry.

 Although the kind of R&B-inflected pop that was Billy’s specialty as a singer was no longer in vogue during the era of “underground” rock, Billy was undaunted.
 He simply turned his considerable talents to the behind-the-scenes realm, beginning a long, successful career as a composer and record producer.
 He wrote songs on his own, and with his longtime collaborator, and childhood friend, Ray Dahrouge.

 Between 1968 and 1971 the team wrote songs for Debbie Taylor, The Moments, The Manhattans, The Persians, The Hesitations, Vivian Copeland, Timothy Wilson, Barbara Jean English, The Three Degrees, The Whatnauts, Phil Flowers, Terrell & Dahrouge among others.